Brenda Blethyn: 1980–1995: Early work and sitcom roles

-After winning the London Critics' Circle Theatre Award for Best Supporting Actress (for Steaming) in 1980, Blethyn made her screen debut, starring in the play Grown Ups as part of the BBC's Playhouse strand.
+After winning the Critics' Circle Theatre Awards for Best Supporting Actress (for Steaming) in 1980, Blethyn made her screen debut, starring in the play Grown Ups as part of the BBC's Playhouse strand.
 Directed by Mike Leigh, their first collaboration marked the start of a professional relationship which would later earn both of them huge acclaim.
 Blethyn followed this with roles in Shakespearean adaptations for the BBC, playing Cordelia in King Lear and Joan of Arc in Henry VI, Part 1.
 She also appeared with Robert Bathurst and others in the popular BBC Radio 4 comedy series Dial M For Pizza.
 In the following years, Blethyn expanded her status as a professional stage actress, appearing in productions including A Midsummer Night's Dream, Dalliance, The Beaux' Stratagem, and Born Yesterday.
 She was nominated for an Olivier Award for her performance as Sheila in Benefactors.
 Meanwhile, she continued with roles on British television, playing opposite Simon Callow as Tom Chance's frustrated fiancée Alison Little in three series of the sitcom Chance in a Million.
 She also had roles in comedies such as Yes Minister (1981), Who Dares Wins and a variety of roles in the BBC Radio 4 comedy Delve Special alongside Stephen Fry and a role in the school comedy/drama King Street Junior.

 In 1989, she starred in The Labours of Erica, a sitcom written for her by Chance in a Million writers Richard Fegen and Andrew Norriss.
 Blethyn played Erica Parsons, a single mother approaching her fortieth birthday who realises that life is passing her by.
 Finding her teenage diary and discovering a list of twelve tasks and ambitions which she had set for herself, Erica sets out to complete them before reaching the milestone.
 After 15 years of working in theatre and television, Blethyn made her big screen debut with a small role in 1990s dark fantasy film The Witches.
 The film, based on the same-titled book by Roald Dahl, co-starred actresses Anjelica Huston and Jane Horrocks.
 Witches received generally positive reviews, as did Blethyn, whom Craig Butler of All Media Guide considered as a "valuable support" for her performance of the mother, Mrs Jenkins.